apapadakuni/EC463_SW_Project/README.md

 <h4> Sensor Data: 1st Amazon EC2 Instance Server </h4>

 <p>In order to simulate a Temperature and Humidity sensor, we create a json string in the form of a dictionary of random numbers.
-There is a script running continuously on an EC2 that, if it receives a request, it will send back that json string.
+There is a script running continuously on an EC2 that, if it receives a request, shall send back the json string.
 The server will listen to at most 1 client at a time.
-The script uses the python <i>sockets</i> module to open and listen to port number that Node.js server will connect to.</p>
+The script uses the python module <i>sockets</i> to open and listen to the port number that Node.js server will connect to.</p>

 <h4> Testing: 2nd Amazon EC2 Instance Server </h4>

 <p>A 2nd server is required to test the data simulation server.
-This runs the python script every 20 minutes and checks if correct data has been received.
-If there is an error in the connection, or an error in the data received, it will use the python <i>twilio</i> module to send a text message immediately to the developer and alert them of the error.</p>
+This runs the python script every 20 minutes and checks if the correct data have been received.
+If there is an error in the connection, or an error in the data received, it will use the python module <i>twilio</i> to send a text message immediately to the developer and alert them of the error.</p>

  <br>